marcosfreitas/mysql-search-by-relevance/README.md

 ## Steps

-+ First of all, you should have lastest mysql version installed to works on myIsan and Innodb tables.
++ First of all, you should have lastest MySQL version installed to works on MyISAN and InnoDB tables.
 You need to create index of the type FULLTEXT for each field of the table that will be searched and other one index of the same type for all collumns that you created an index FULLTEXT.

 > one fulltext index for each field searchable